Brainchip-Inc/akida_examples/doc/user_guide/hw_constraints.rst

 ====================

 .. note::
-       The following constraints concern only Akida 1.0 IP based solutions, such as AKD1000 and AKD1500.
+       The following constraints concern only Akida 1.0 IP based solutions and the AKD1000 reference SoC.

 While working with CNN2SNN and the Akida simulator, only few limitations are imposed.
 When mapping a model to the Akida hardware, not all Model and Layer